matthewsides/Networking/README.md

 ### Virtualised

 Network virtualisation  is the process of combining hardware and software network resources and network functionality into a single, software-based administrative entity, a virtual network.

-purpose, benefits, resource implications, communications, working practice, commercial opportunity, information sharing, collaboration

-Purpose, benefits,resources required (servers software, cost, money, a lot or not much required), communications working practices, advantages from a working point of view, collaboration, etc.

-commercialisation
+Network virtualisation is designed to allow network optimization of data transfer rates, flexibility, scalability, reliability and security.
+Network virtualization is especially useful for networks experiencing a rapid, large and unpredictable increase in usage.
+This is due to the seperation of   available bandwidth into independent channels, which are assigned, or reassigned, in real time to separate servers or network devices.

+The intended result of network virtualization is improved network productivity and efficiency, as well as job satisfaction for the network administrator.

 benefits and constraints